groboclown/builder.dart/doc/tools.md

 ## DartDoc
 - - -

-Only applicable to Dart versions earlier than 1.2.
+_Note: this tool is only supported in Dart versions 1.1, and is removed as of Dart 1.2._